Customers in Financial Difficulty

 - Don't ignore your debt problem – it could affect your credit rating.
 Companies can check your credit rating to see if you have a poor credit history whatever you want to borrow money for.

-- Avoid missing repayments - missing repayments can seriously damage your ability to get credit and you may end up being unable to buy goods on credit or get a mortgage in the future.
+- Avoid missing repayments - missing repayments can adversely affect your ability to get credit and you may end up being unable to buy goods on credit or get a mortgage in the future.

 What we will do